 Returns creates friction in the customer’s journey.
 To optimise customer satisfaction this friction needs to be removed, or, at the very least kept to a minimum.
 To create a unified brand experience returns must be incorporated into the customer’s journey, creating a holistic omnichannel experience covering purchase, delivery and returns.

 Retailers should consider complementing the purchase and delivery aspects of the customer journey by empowering customers with the ability to return products free of charge, simply and conveniently.

 According to research from UPS, 66% of online shoppers want to be able to return items free, 58% want a hassle-free return policy and 47% want an easy-to-print returns label.
 The implementation of hassle free returns can therefore become a unique selling point, offering retailers advantage over their competitors who are not offering such services.

 Returns are an expensive part of any businesses operation.
 The management and facilitation of the returns process is a significant overhead for retailers, with 30% of retailers choosing to charge for delivery to offset the costs of returns, with 20 per cent of retailers increasing the price of items to cover the cost of returns.

 According to Iain Prince, supply chain director at KPMG ‘it can cost double the amount for a product to be returned into the supply chain as it does to deliver it’.
 With returns creating such a huge drain on resources, the necessity for analysing returns and implementing an efficient returns process that benefits both company and customer is clear.

-They’re not going away.
+But remember: They’re not going away.